-We’re not elementary school teachers (except Shannon, who actually has a BA in Education, and used to be an elementary school teacher), but most of us ARE Native American, so we compiled a brief list of recommendations for those of you who perpetuate Thanksgiving stereotypes and/or rely on Disney features for US history lessons.
+We’re not elementary school teachers (except Shannon, who actually has a BA in Education, and used to be an elementary school teacher), but some of us ARE Native American, so we compiled a brief list of recommendations for those of you who perpetuate Thanksgiving stereotypes and/or rely on Disney features for US History lessons.
 Please pass on to someone who needs it…

 PS – Don’t even get us started on Pocahontas…